English Language Arts / Early Childhood Education and Early Childhood Special Education (B.S.)

 Curriculum & Requirements

-Individuals who complete this dual certification program will be eligible for New Hampshire Department of Education teacher certification in Early Childhood (Birth-Age 8) and Early Childhood Special Education (Birth-Age 8).
+Individuals who complete this dual licensure program will be eligible for New Hampshire Department of Education teacher licensure in Early Childhood (Birth-Age 8) and Early Childhood Special Education (Birth-Age 8).
 The program aligns with the NH Department of Education’s standards for teacher credentialing.

 Sample Course Sequence